16 Meditation Quotes That Will Help You Stay Grounded

 Mindfulness affects every system in your body, helping you to heal from the inside out, Wolkin says.
 (Check out these things that happen in your body after just 15 minutes of meditation.)

 “Writing is a very focused form of meditation, just as good as sitting in a lotus position.”
 Alan Moore, English writer and comic book author

 Drawing, painting, sculpting, playing music, and writing are all activities that can help you elicit a powerful type of meditation called a “flow state,” inspiring a feeling of peace and increased creativity.
 (Pick up a pencil and find out the health benefits of doodling.)

 “When there are thoughts, it is distraction: when there are no thoughts, it is meditation.” — Ramana Maharshi

 One of the most common questions about meditating is what is the “right” way to do it.
 But this misses the point, Wolkin says.
 “It’s simply about cultivating attention on purpose, in the present moment,” she says.
 “If your mind wanders, don’t judge yourself, just bring your thoughts back to the present.”
-(Use these tricks to beat boredom and keep your brain engaged.)
+(Check out these meditation gifts that can aid your practice.)

 Putting it in perspective